 HONORARY ADVISORY BOARD

-We draw inspiration from these historic pioneers whose lives span the last 2,000 years—and whose attitudes, actions, and beliefs embody the types of stories we aim to tell.
+We draw inspiration from these historic pioneers whose lives span the last 2,000 years — and whose attitudes, actions, and beliefs are imbued throughout the stories we aim to tell.

 Sir Sidney Poitier